Cost of Re-mortgaging

 • Agree completion date (date on which your old mortgage is redeemed and your new mortgage comes into force)

-• Arrange for all monies needed to be received from lender and you and sent to your old Lender and you (if applicable)
+• Arrange for all monies needed to be received from your new lender (and from you if applicable) and sent to your old lender

 • Deal with application to remove your old mortgage (if applicable) and register your new mortgage at Land Registry

-• this is the assignment of an existing lease and is not the grant of a new lease;
+• In the case of a leasehold property, the remortgage does not involve the grant of a new lease;